benpm/music-machine/README.md

-# music-machine
+# Music Machine
-Bot for sharing music
+A simple bot for sharing music on Tumblr.

+## Dependencies
+- Express
+- Request